There was a hush in the stadium as THE Forno strode to the dais.

-'Take your stations, Engineer Sucos, Lt Ruckos; we lift in an hour towards the rim, a system that has erratic signs of activity,' Roos said as she returned their salutes and entered her new command.
+'Take your stations, Engineer Sucos, Ensign Ruckos; we lift in an hour towards the rim, a system that has erratic signs of activity,' Roos said as she returned their salutes and entered her new command.

 The orders were to travel to the system then search for any planets and minerals after they had completed a shakedown cruise around the Forno system.
 Having determined that the ship was serviceable; Roos ordered Ruckos to set the course for the jump.